ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 k < i; // True.
 ```

+When the index comes from a non-trivial arithmetic expression - each type conversion incurs additional cost, be it in the form of additional runtime checks, reduced code clarity or a risk of semantic mistakes.
+So, for this scenario, there is an objective preference: we want to use the same type for indexes as is used for the majority of arithmetic expressions that generate them [(21)](https://internals.rust-lang.org/t/subscripts-and-sizes-should-be-signed/17699).

 Martin Beeger summarizes the mixing issue well  [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing#post15)

 > ... the unsigned-signed promotion and comparison rules are just a as